Terms & Conditions

-Whenever possible communication will be carried out by email, we do not send a final invoice, so please note that we request the balance of payment for your tour 40 days prior to departure for UK tours and 2 calendar months prior to departure for European tours.
+Whenever possible communication will be carried out by email, we do not send a final invoice, so please note that we request the balance of payment for your tour 6 weeks prior to departure for UK tours and 10 weeks prior to departure for European tours.
 Late payment may result in the loss of your deposit and cancellation of your tour.

 If You Cancel